puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 **Day-to-day:** You should generate Puppet references each time a new patch release of Puppet is made.
 See the section on [generated references](#generated-references) below.

-___WARNING: You should not regenerate references for older versions of these documents: Sometimes changes are made to the existing versions, and regenerating them will overwrite these changes.___
+> **WARNING:** Do not regenerate references for older versions of these documents: Sometimes changes are made to the existing versions, and regenerating them will overwrite these changes.

 **Toolsmiths:** Puppet documentation can be crabby.
 Here are some things to look out for:

 -   Clean loadpath: You should never have Puppet installed from Puppet provided packages on a system that's generating documents unless you've got a sound plan for isolating the version of Ruby you're using to generate the docs from system Ruby libraries (e.g. rbenv or rvm).
 -   ActiveRecord: A few parts of Puppet have declared dependencies on ActiveRecord but do not actually use it and will not raise an error if ActiveRecord isn't present (Puppet 3 or later).
 If generated reference pages come up blank, doublecheck for ActiveRecord.

 ### Apache and Puppet

+> **Note:** This section refers only to content on docs.puppet.com, which is no longer regularly updated.
+Today, publishing to Drupal-powered puppet.com is handled by an internal import pipeline.

 Eventually, once the site is deployed to the servers, it's served by Apache, although it could be served by more or less anything.